UGLI Webinar Series: Whitehat SEO CEO Interview

 How to drive traffic to a website

 They're trying to grow and they're hitting problems and the problems that you have with growth that we can help with revolve around a couple of things.
 Firstly, traffic to the website, that's the classic one.
 I don't have enough visitors to my site.
 I need more leads for the sales team.
 That plays to what we do in terms of search engine optimisation and Google and everything else.
-It doesn't mean we're stuck on organic, you can drive traffic in multiple different ways, social, paid campaigns and we've got good at all of those things, but we can drive traffic to the site.
+It doesn't mean we're stuck on organic, you can drive traffic in multiple different ways, social, and paid campaigns and we've got good at all of those things, but we can drive traffic to the site.
 So that's the first thing.

 How to turn traffic into leads

-Second problem people have is well we've got loads of traffic or we've got a fair amount of traffic to the site, but that traffic isn't actually converting into leads.
-So this was the big change that we made a few years ago is that we were really good at search engine optimisation.
+The second problem people have is well we've got loads of traffic or we've got a fair amount of traffic to the site, but that traffic isn't converting into leads.
+So this was the big change that we made a few years ago is that we were good at search engine optimisation.
 We were great at driving traffic to those sites, but when we looked at the business impact of what we were doing, it wasn't in proportion.
 So we might double the traffic, triple the traffic, but it wouldn't double the revenues or triple the revenue and the reason for that is called conversion rate optimisation.

 You can have tons of traffic and people will bounce or they don't see the value in what you've got on the site or there's no reason for them to come back or there's no reason for them to sign up for whatever product or service that you have.